 - Use proper movement and technique.

-- Do not move fast, bounce, or make sudden movements.
+- Do not bounce or make sudden movements.

-- Practice sitting on the ball first to get the feel of the ball.
+- Practice sitting on the ball first to get the feel of it.
 Even just sitting on the ball can help your balance and posture.

 - Move slowly to get used to how the ball reacts to you.

 - Take the time to build your intensity, especially if you are new to physical activity.

 The stability ball is something you can use at the gym, at home, or even as a chair in the office.
 It is an inexpensive way to keep your body toned.
 Purchasing a ball is just as simple.

 To use a stability ball safely, you need the correct size for your height.
 The cost and size of these balls go hand in hand.
 The taller you are, the larger the ball you need, and the more it costs.
 Prices start as low as $10.00 and increase from there depending on the size and features you're looking for.

 Surveying the various manufacturers of exercise balls reveals that there is no standard sizing in the industry.
 For example, one company's smallest ball may be 45 cm in diameter and designed for people under 5 feet tall, while another's smallest is 53 cm and designed for someone under 5 feet 3 inches tall.
 Check the manufacturers recommendations.
 To check to see if the ball is the right size for you, sit straight up on the ball.
 Your hips and knees will be at a 90° angle if you have the right size ball.

 Fun is fun, but safety comes first.
 Here is the best way to protect yourself from injury: